 The pilot program supports the recommendations of the Integrated North Shore Transportation Planning Project (INSTPP) initiative, which brought together all levels of government across the North Shore, including First Nations and TransLink, to identify, evaluate, and prioritize joint transportation decisions.
 The pilot also aligns with the objectives of Council’s Strategic Goals to improve mobility, reduce congestion on our roads, and protect our natural environment.

 “The electric bike-share program complements our goal to improve West Vancouver’s active transportation network of walking and cycling trails, and public transportation.
-This innovative pilot project makes it easier to move around West Vancouver and across the North Shore, while relying less on gas-powered cars to get us where we want to go,” said Mayor Mary-Ann Booth, who is the Chair of NXSTPP (Next Step), the successor to INSTPP.
+This innovative pilot project makes it easier to move around West Vancouver and across the North Shore, while relying less on gas-powered cars to get us where we want to go,” said Mayor Mary-Ann Booth, Chair of North Shore Connects, an initiative that builds on the work and recommendations of INSTPP.